 Adaptations available on the Scheme

-We have a range of over 500 adaptations to choose from.
-Find out what's available below, but you should always speak to an installer for advice before choosing an adaptation.
+We have a range of over 350 adaptations to choose from.
+You can find out what’s available below, but you should always speak to an installer for advice before choosing an adaptation.

 How it works: